-Many leadership teams have found that book clubs or discussion groups outside the swirl of daily pressures can be helpful for team-building, leadership development, and team alignment in ways that pay big dividends.
+Many management teams have found that book clubs or discussion groups outside the swirl of daily pressures can be helpful for team-building, leadership development, and alignment in ways that pay big dividends.
 We recommend discussing Triple Crown Leadership with your management team, board, work group, or other team.
 Here are questions to guide your discussions:

 The Three Es:

 1. To what extent is your organization excellent (achieving exceptional results that have significant, positive impacts on stakeholders)?